-- Avoid A decision is made not to take a risk; - Accept A decision is taken to accept the risk; - Transfer All or part of the risk is transferred through insurance or to a third party;

-- Reduce Further additional actions are implemented to reduce the risk; or - Exploit Whilst taking action to mitigate risks, a decision is made to exploit a resulting opportunity.
+- Avoid A decision is made not to take a risk - Accept A decision is taken to accept the risk - Transfer All or part of the risk is transferred through insurance or to a third party - Reduce Further additional actions are implemented to reduce the risk - Exploit Whilst taking action to mitigate risks, a decision is made to exploit a resulting opportunity.

 These are described in more detail in Appendix 3.
 The managed approach to risk should always be documented in the risk register, for example, after assessment of the risk, a decision may be made to 'transfer' the risk, therefore no further mitigating controls are required.
-This must be clearly stated in the register to evidence the effectiveness of the evaluation and scoring process.
-In another example, a decision may be made following assessment, that despite additional controls the residual risk is still too great and that a decision is made to avoid the risk entirely by stopping the activity.
-Again this must be clearly documented.